 Even if you’re not interested in archeological artifacts, you’ll likely enjoy it since it will open your eyes to the Aztec culture thousands of years ago.

-Don’t miss this place if you’re in Mexico City, and leave yourself, at least, half a day to wander through it.
+This is a don’t miss place to visit when you’re in Mexico City, and leave yourself, at least, half a day to wander through it.

 Mexico City’s Palacio de Bellas Artes and Alameda Central